to-ie/eeb2-reunion/README.md

 - Why?
   + It will be 20 years since we graduated, surely it's important to mark the day?

-- Who's behind this?
-  + Some people created a WhatsApp group to start bringing people together, and I thought it'd be a good idea to have some more robust mechanism to identify which students were not in it.
-It might help boost the numbers of participants too.

 ## License